skip navigation

 The League helps organize this tournament to provide our top Wisconsin-based teams the ability to play the top teams from communities their size from across the State of Wisconsin.
 Approximately 25-30% of the WSICT field comes from Great Northwest League membership, with the remaining teams selected from the best teams in other regions of the state.
 The Great Northwest invests many hours working with other traveling leagues around the state, and major tournament directors, in identifying and recruiting top teams from outside our League, the cost of which is covered by the WSICT entry fee.

-Programs residing inside League boundaries, but who fail to participate in The Great Northwest, will not be included in this field.
+• Programs inside League boundaries, but who fail to participate in The Great Northwest, will not be included in this field.

 Meet Organizational Issues